kign/c4wa/README.md

 Web Assembly is a new universal executable format for the Web; it complements more traditional JavaScript for computationally intensive tasks or if there is a need to port to Web existing code written in other languages.

-There are many compilers targeting Web Assembly format; there is a comprehensive list [here](https://github.com/appcypher/awesome-wasm-langs).
+There are many compilers targeting Web Assembly; see for example a comprehensive list [here](https://github.com/appcypher/awesome-wasm-langs).
 Why do we need another one?

 Here are some unique features of `c4wa` :